 Professor Director of Undergraduate Studies, English Department

-My primary interests center on disturbances which challenge early modern cultural norms and traditions, but increasingly my work involves looking at medieval texts, too, as a way to explore how rival voices, hidden spaces, abandoned symbols, and unrecognized desires actively shape meaning and structure thought.
-I write about Shakespeare and Spenser and Sidney as well as early women writers with whom we are less familiar, but I am also interested in the rise of literacy and its changing meanings; the education of young women, including Pocahontas; the clash between Catholic and Reformation habits of imagination during the early modern period; and how different forms of writing--including codes and ciphers, letters, diaries, notebooks, and playscripts--come together or collide in early modern texts.
-My current project explores female agency and mobility on Shakespeare's stage, proposing that Shakespeare's theater not only describes and insists upon women's uneasy relation to the home, but also represents domestic space as managed and troubled by its abject inmates.
+I write about Shakespeare and Spenser and Sidney, as well as about early women writers with whom we are less familiar—figures like Margaret Cavendish, Isabella Whitney, Mary Wroth, and Martha Moulsworth.
+I am also interested in the rise of literacy and its changing meanings; the education of young women, including Pocahontas; the rules of belonging and exclusion articulated on the early modern stage; and how different writing technologies--including codes and ciphers, handlettered alphabets and printed typefaces--come together or collide in early modern texts.
+My current project explores female agency and mobility on Shakespeare's stage, proposing that his plays not only describe and insist upon women's uneasy relation to the home, but also represent domestic space as managed and troubled by its abject inmates.